sweeneyapps/html2rssfeed/README.md

 - node parse.js

 ## What will it do?
-It will look for all of html files in the current directory then parse it RSS feed.
+It will look for all of html files in the current directory then parse it to RSS feed.
 RSS feed will be saved in /public directory